 Connecteam also makes it easier to gather financial information when it comes to filing taxes.
 Therefore, it doesn’t necessarily just save time, it could also save money when it comes to accounting fees.
 Without being digitized, you could be spending much more than you realize.

-Use the app to easily schedule shifts and know quickly who’s working, where and when their shift is and how this affects your expenses.
+Use the app for staff scheduling to easily schedule shifts and know quickly who’s working, where and when their shift is and how this affects your expenses.

 It’s also worth mentioning that Connecteam helps make your workflows more streamlined and professional.
 As your business grows, so does the app.